cobratbq/otrr/README.md

   - ☐ Heartbeat-messages: keep session alive and ensure regular key rotation.

 __Operational__:

+- ☑ Single instance of `Account` represents single account on a chat network: allows for specific identity (_DSA keypair_), chat network/transport.
 - ☐ No thread-safety.
 (Not yet determined necessary.
 Expect processing single message at a time.)

 __Developmental__:

+- ☑ No logic for managing multiple accounts:
+  _We keep this separated and up to the client to implement if necessary.
+Essentially, just tying the `Session` to the corresponding chat account logic is sufficient, and any management on top of that risks prescribing a certain structure for the host application (e.g. chat application)._
-- ☐ Error do not propagate too far s.t. details leak to the client.
+- ☐ Errors do not propagate too far s.t. details leak to the client.
 - ☐ Threading design choices and in-logic callbacks (into client) are not too restricting (i.e. cause problems)
 - ☐ Need thread-safety for top-level API?
 - ☐ ..